Gastro

 Your First Page

-Create pages/index.gastro.
+The scaffolded pages/index.gastro shows the basic file format.
 The code between --- delimiters is Go frontmatter that runs on the server.
 The HTML below is rendered with Go's html/template.

 ---